micag2025/Agentic_AI_Developer_Certification-Project_1/Project_Publication.md

 ?

 ## Acknowledgments
 This project is part of the **Agentic AI Developer Certification**  course offered by the [Ready Tensor](https://www.readytensor.ai).
 We appreciate the contributions of the original developers in providing the sample Ready Tensor dataset, the guidelines /documentation and RAG framework.
-Their work has been instrumental in building an effective and scalable solution for AI-powered documentation retrieval.
+Their work has been valuable in building an effective and scalable solution for AI-powered documentation retrieval.